wso2/docs-choreo-dev/en/docs/develop/components/service.md

 If you want to expose an endpoint as a managed API in Choreo, you need to set the network visibility to either Organization or Public.
 This allows the endpoint to be exposed through the Choreo API Gateway, which provides several benefits, including:

-- Expose APIs to external and internal cosumers
+* Expose APIs to external and internal cosumers
-- Full lifecycle API Management
+* Full lifecycle API Management
-- API throttling
+* API throttling
-- Secure APIs with industry standard authorization flows
+* Secure APIs with industry standard authorization flows
-- API analytics and monitoring
+* API analytics and monitoring

-To expose an endpoint as a managed API, follow these steps:

-1. Create a service component with the endpoint that you want to expose.
-2. Set the network visibility of the endpoint to either Organization or the Public.
-3. Deploy the service component by navigating to the deploy tab.
-4. Go to manage then lifecycle section and select the endpoint from the drop-down
-5. Publish the API
-4. Configure the API management settings such as throttling, security policies and access controls as required using the usage plans, permissions, and settings tabs.

 Once the service component is deployed, the endpoint will be exposed as a managed API through the Choreo API Gateway.
 You can then use the full lifecycle API management features provided by Choreo to test, deploy, and maintain your API, as well as monitor and manage it using the API management features.